WalkerAndCoBrandsInc/jcs/README.md

   end
 ```

-The `JCS::Client` class creates the connection to the Brightpoint API
+The `Jcs::Client` class creates the connection to the Brightpoint API
 using the Faraday gem.
 The `Transmission` super class has subclasses (i.e.
 `SalesOrder`) that correspond to different uses of the API.